ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

-# Deploying a {{ ydb-short-name }} cluster on virtual or bare metal servers
+# Deploying a {{ ydb-short-name }} cluster on virtual or bare-metal servers

-This document describes the procedure to deploy a multi-tenant {{ ydb-short-name }} cluster on several virtual or bare metal servers.
+This document describes how to deploy a multi-tenant {{ ydb-short-name }} cluster on several bare-metal or virtual servers.

 ## Before you begin {#before-start}

 ### Prerequisites {#requirements}

 Make sure you have SSH access to all servers.
 This is required to install artifacts and run the {{ ydb-short-name }} binary.
-Your network configuration must allow TCP connections on the following ports (by default):
+The network configuration must allow TCP connections on the following ports (by default):

 * 2135, 2136: GRPC for client-cluster interaction.
 * 19001, 19002: Interconnect for intra-cluster node interaction.